Intervue/Data-structures-algorithms-for-interviews/README.md

 - Solve using chaining or linear probing
 - Heap, BBST-AVL are some popular data structures that can be also used for questions involving hash table.
 - Binary search is very widely used.
 Can only be applied if the length of array is known and if array is sorted.
+- Sometimes, scanning once and searching and keeping additional variables for check can do the job.

 # General hash functions
 - take mod with number of elements present